munnep/TFE_demo_self_signed_certificate/README.md

 - TFE settings file will be created under ```/vagrant/config/tfe_settings.json```
 - Replicated configuration file will be create under ```/etc/replicated.conf```
 - TFE installation script will be downloaded and executed
+- the first admin user will be created within TFE to use

 For a manual installation of TFE follow [this documentation](manual/README.md)